Leaseweb/terraform-provider-leaseweb/ARCHITECTURE.md

 ## Metadata

-For both resources & dataSources, the following naming conventions apply for type names:
+For both resources & data sources, the following naming conventions apply for type names:

 - types names must be lowercase